Eider Mendoza: Gipuzkoa Provincial Council (since 2019)

 She was re-elected in the 2019 Gipuzkoa foral election, which saw EAJ-PNV increase the vote share and the number of seats.
 Mendoza was tipped to continue as the president of the General Assembly.
 However, the president of the Gipuzkoa Provincial Council, Markel Olano, incorporated her to his cabinet.

 Mendoza was named Provincial Deputy of Governance, as well as the spokesperson of the Provincial Council.
 In November 2020, president Olano reshuffled the cabinet and appointed Mendoza first vice-president.
 The reshuffle raised Mendoza's profile in government, and various media outlets presented her as potential successor to Olano, who had previously said he would not run for another term in office.

 In Autumn 2022, as the Basque National Party was about to begin the process to select the leading candidates for the 2023 foral elections, media speculation grew regarding Mendoza's candidacy.
-Finally, the party's Executive Branch of Gipuzkoa announced on 25th October that Mendoza would be proposed to the membership as the candidate to be the president of the Gipuzkoa Provincial Council.
+Finally, the party's Executive Branch of Gipuzkoa announced on 25 October that Mendoza would be proposed to the membership as the candidate to be the president of the Gipuzkoa Provincial Council.

-The party membership unanimously approved her candidacy on 2nd December.
+The party membership unanimously approved her candidacy on 2 December.
 Mendoza is the first woman of her party to aim for the presidency of the Gipuzkoa Provincial Council.

+In the 2023 foral election, the Basque National Party led by Mendoza obtained 32,04% of the vote and 17 seats in Gipuzkoa.
+It was the party's second best performance in vote share since the Basque Solidarity split in the 1980s (the party only achieved a higher vote share in 2019, although it secured one seat more in 2015 with a lower vote share).
+However, they lost 3 seats and EH Bildu was the most voted party.
+Nonetheless, the election devolved a hung parliament and the party announced that Mendoza would try to secure a majority in the investiture session.

+President of the Gipuzkoa Provincial Council (since 2023)

+On 29 June 2023, Mendoza secured a plurality of votes in the investiture session and was elected president of the Gipuzkoa Provincial Council, becoming the first woman to hold the post.